-TORONTO, July 24, 2018 - Peter Weltman, Ontario’s Financial Accountability Officer, today submitted his 2017-2018 annual report to the Speaker of the Legislative Assembly.
+TORONTO, July 30, 2019 – Today, Peter Weltman, Ontario’s Financial Accountability Officer (FAO), submitted his 2018-2019 annual report to the Speaker of the Legislative Assembly.

-The report summarizes the FAO’s activities in support of all members of the Legislative Assembly undertaken during the 2017-2018 fiscal year.
+The FAO’s 2018-19 annual report summarizes the FAO’s activities during his first year in office to support all MPPs of the Legislative Assembly.

 About the FAO